 Still, that doesn’t mean you’re stuck waiting for this magic moment to arrive.
 I dug into several tactics that help kids poop in the potty and avoided those that didn’t seem to do the trick.
 In fact, one of the most common strategies—offering rewards—I later learned is especially ineffective in the long run.

 So, what does work, then?
-Take a look at how to get your toddler to poop in the potty:
+Watch the video below, or read the article to learn how to get your toddler to poop in the potty:

 1. Have set times for your toddler to sit on the potty

 Asking my son, “Do you want to go poop?” always elicited the same response: “No.”